You can never have too many chicken recipes, so here’s another one for your recipe box. You will want to make it again and again!

 How to Make Country Chicken

 First, you want to make sure your chicken breasts are an even thickness.
 Because we often use our own chicken meat (birds that we have raised and butchered ourselves) the breasts are not huge and overly disproportionate in thickness.
 If yours happen to be, simply place your chicken between 2 pieces of wax or parchment paper then use a mallet or rolling pin to flatten down the thick side.
-Chicken breasts that are uniform thickness tend to cook more evenly.
+Chicken breasts that are of uniform thickness tend to cook more evenly.
 If we happen to have smaller chicken breasts I will increase it to 6 breasts instead of 4.
 (Nothing else changes in the recipe.)

 Be mindful of the steps in the recipe.
 You season the chicken first and pat it into the chicken with your hands.
 Wash hands thoroughly then prepare the remaining seasonings for the sauce.